-Ford published a brief teaser video on its official Facebook page to announce that its electric car offensive is around the corner.
 Ford has dabbled in EVs before; it sold a battery-powered Focus in many markets, and it experimented with an electric Ranger pickup during the 1990s, but these were low-volume vehicles based on existing, gasoline-powered models.
-The Mustang Mach E was developed with electric driving in mind from the get-go.
+The Mustang Mach E was developed with electric driving in mind from the get-go, and it shows.

 It’s important to make the distinction between Mustang-inspired and Mustang-based.
 Despite having “Mustang” in the name, there’s no evidence suggesting the Mustang Mach-E cars will share any major components with the actual Mustang.
 Ford’s video explained engineers are tuning the crossover with driving enjoyment in mind, and they’re using 3D simulators to dial it in, so this might be where the Mustang connection comes from.
-The design is expected to borrow styling cues from the emblematic pony car, including sharp headlights and a heavily sculpted hood.
+Its front-end design borrows styling cues from the emblematic pony car, including sharp headlights and a heavily sculpted hood.
 The pronounced rear fenders and the shape of the taillights remind us of the Mustang, too.
 Visually, the connection between the two models is certainly there.

-Why is a company affiliated with Volkswagen dishing out information about a Ford?
-Because Ford is relying on Electrify America instead of building its own network of charging stations.
-Owners of the Mustang-inspired model will have paid access to Electrify America’s network via the FordPass Charging Network, which groups 35,000 plugs at 12,000 stations owner by various providers across America.
+What’s certain is that Mustang Mach E owners will have paid access to Electrify America’s network of charging stations via the FordPass Charging Network, which groups 35,000 plugs at 12,000 stations owner by various providers across America.
 Using one of Electrify America’s 150-kilowatt charger will zap the battery pack with 47 miles of range in 10 minutes.
 Going from 10% to 80% will take approximately 45 minutes, according to Ford.